philwhiles/frettler/README.md

 The ChordView now calculates the open string fingering for a chord, but can still display all occurences using an alternate method.

 ## Caveats
-This is a work in progress.
+This is a work in progress!

 ### Music theory
 Prior to writing this app, my knowledge of music theory was pretty rudimentary.
 Still is to be honest.